You are here

 How a Global Collapse Would Affect American Farmers

 Are we heading for a global financial collapse?
 What can we expect from the trade wars?
 Should we build a wall?
-Geopolitical strategist Peter Zeihan will be sharing his answers to those questions, and many more, at the Land Investment Expo on Friday, January 25, 2019, at the Iowa Events Center in Des Moines, Iowa.
-Tickets are still available.
+Geopolitical strategist Peter Zeihan answers these questions and more.

 SF: What is the top global issue?

 PZ: The trade war.
 People are underestimating the impact the trade war is going to have on the global system.
 This is the year that historians will look back upon and point to the beginning of the end of 70 years of international stability.